An allergy shot is a medicine that is injected into your body to treat allergy symptoms.

 Work with your provider to identify which allergens are causing your symptoms.
 This is often done through allergy skin testing or blood tests.
 Only the allergens you are allergic to are in your allergy shots.

-Allergy shots are only 1 part of an allergy treatment plan.
+Allergy shots are only one part of an allergy treatment plan.
 You may also take allergy medicines while having allergy shots.
 Your provider may recommend that you reduce your exposure to allergens, as well.

 How do Allergy Shots Work?